Put-in-Bay Baby Born To Two Young Islanders

 Kira Hubner and Dustin Heineman,.
 June 1st, 2013, is a day they will never forget.
 It was the day their son, a 6th generation islander, was born on South Bass Island.
-This is the first time in 34 years a Put-in-Bay Baby was born into this world on The Rock.
+This is the first time in 34 years a Put-in-Bay Baby was born on The Rock.

 Todd Blumensaadt from the Jet Express didn’t have his boat in the water yet, but Jen, his wife, suggested Dustin call Jake Dunfee at Rescue Marine on the mainland.
-Fortunately, Jake Dunfee expects calls at all hours and within minutes was dressed and on his way down to Shrock’s Marina where his fast boat is always ready to go.
-By the time he got to the Catawba Dock, the midwives had arrived and were getting ready to head across the lake.
+Fortunately, Jake Dunfee expects calls at all hours and, within minutes, was dressed and on his way down to Shrock’s Marina, where his fast boat is always ready to go.
+By the time he got to the Catawba Dock, the midwives had arrived and were ready to head across the lake.

 South Bass Island.
 They left the dock at 6 a.m., and Jake could see a front coming from the west.
 During the short trip over, the lake

-Remember, Mary and Tricia are more comfortable delivering Amish babies, and neither had ever taken a boat to any of their hundreds of deliveries.
-Back at the ranch, Kira’s two daughters were awake to see what was going on.
-Kira’s mother, Paula, and neighbor Jessie Greene-Hill, were there to help and take pictures of the blessed event.
+Remember, Mary and Tricia, are more comfortable delivering Amish babies, and neither had ever taken a boat to any of their hundreds of deliveries.
+At the ranch, Kira’s two daughters were awake to see what was happening.
+Kira’s mother, Paula, and neighbor Jessie Greene-Hill were there to help and take pictures of the blessed event.
 Kira’s contractions were getting closer and closer, and she had gone into the bathroom.
 Things were happening fast, and the midwives weren’t there yet, so Dustin was preparing himself to deliver baby Eli.

 The sac balloons out at birth, with the amniotic fluid and the child remaining inside the unbroken or partially broken membrane.
 Fortunately, Mary and Tricia arrived just in time to handle the situation and perform the delivery less than fifteen minutes after their arrival on the island.
 Eli was born healthy and well, picking the perfect time when everything and everyone was ready for him.

-He was weighed (9 lb.
-4 oz.) and footprinted, documentation of the birth was also completed.
+He was weighed (9 lb., four oz.) and footprinted; birth documentation was also completed.
 He then posed for his first newspaper photo for the Put-in-Bay Gazette with his handlers, Mary and Tricia, at 9:30 a.m.
 Oh!
-Just in case you are wondering about the significance of the rainbow photo, it’s because Kira is obsessed with rainbows
+Just in case you are wondering about the significance of the rainbow photo, it’s because Kira is obsessed with rainbows.